Wellington Harbour: Pre-European history

-According to oral history, Wellington Harbour was first discovered by the Polynesian explorer Kupe, who visited in the 10th century.
+According to Māori oral history, Wellington Harbour was first discovered by the legendary explorer Kupe, who is said to have visited in the 10th century.
 A number of place names in the area commemorate Kupe, such as Te Tangihanga o Kupe or Te Raranga o Kupe (Barrett Reef), and Te Aroaro o Kupe or Te Ure o Kupe (Steeple Rock).
-Kupe also named two islands in the harbour, Mākaro (Ward Island) and Matiu (Somes Island), after his daughters or nieces.
+Two islands in the harbour, Mākaro (Ward Island) and Matiu (Somes Island), are named after his daughters or nieces.

-Kupe was followed to the area by Tara and Tautoki, sons of the explorer Whātonga, who settled there.
+Kupe was followed to the area by Tara and Tautoki, sons of the legendary explorer Whātonga, who settled there.
 Tara is remembered in the names of both the harbour and the first iwi (tribe) to settle there permanently, Ngāi Tara.

 Modern history

 During his voyage on HMS Resolution, James Cook passed by the entrance to the harbour on 2 November 1773, and then put about, in an attempt to see what lay within the entrance.
 He anchored a mile from Barrett Reef, and made some brief observations noting that it appeared to be a sheltered harbour.
 A wind change led him to leave the area, and there were no further observations from European explorers for the next 50 years.